Item 14: Understand lifetimes

 Lifetimes are fundamentally related to the stack, so a quick introduction/reminder is in order.

 While a program is running, the memory that it uses is divided up into different chunks, sometimes called segments.
-Some of these chunks are a fixed size, such as the ones that hold the program code or the program's global data, but two of the chunks – the heap and the stack – change size as the program runs.
-To allow for this, they are typically arranged at opposite ends of the program's virtual memory space, so one can grow downwards and the other can grow upwards (at least until your program runs out of memory and crashes).
+Some of these chunks are a fixed size, such as the ones that hold the program code or the program's global data, but two of the chunks—the heap and the stack—change size as the program runs.
+To allow for this, they are typically arranged at opposite ends of the program's virtual memory space, so one can grow downward and the other can grow upward (at least until your program runs out of memory and crashes), as summarized in Figure 3-1.

 When the inner function f() returns, the stack pointer is reset to where it was before the call, which will be the caller's stack frame, intact and unmodified.

-When the caller invokes a different function g(), the process happens again, which means that the stack frame for g() will re-use the same area of memory that f() previously used.
+If the caller subsequently invokes a different function g(), the process happens again, which means that the stack frame for g() will reuse the same area of memory that f() previously used (as depicted in Figure 3-2):

 #![allow(unused)]